Christ-Mind-Teachings/cmi-www/_acq/accounts.md

 Signing in is usually done automatically.
 You will need to sign in only when you access the site with a new computer or after you explicitly sign out.

 Easy.

-## Accounts are Teaching Specific

-An account created when in The Raj Material, for example, applies only to the parts of the Library related to Raj.
-Other parts, such as The Way of Mastery and ACIM, are not included.
-This means that you will need to create an account for each teaching necessary.
-Each account can use the same email address and password.